 Runners turn right onto Highland Street where they will confront the first steep grade that we call Earwickers Hill.
-At the crest, they will turn right down Lowder Street and past Ursuline Academy, right and around Wampatuck and out to Lowder Street again.
+At the crest, they will turn right down Lowder Street and past Ursuline Academy to right and around Wampatuck and out to Lowder Street again.

 Here, High Street becomes Bridge Street and then it’s a straight downhill jaunt over the Charles River past the old pumping station.
 The runners turn left onto the campus road of the prestigous Noble & Greenough School and they will run along the rolling playing fields beside the river.